ianubhavsisodia/Yolo_Realtime_object_detection/README.md

   * With a focus on real-time Object Detection, Tracking, and Event Recognition, the system proves indispensable in ensuring public safety and supporting military operations by promptly identifying and responding to potential threats.
 * Urban Planning and Behavioral Analysis
   * Beyond security, the project contributes to urban planning efforts, utilizing advanced techniques like adaptive background subtraction.
 It also enables nuanced analysis of person behavior, providing valuable insights for urban development and public space management.

+# YOLO Algorithm for Object Detection

+* The YOLO algorithm, which stands for "You Only Look Once," revolutionized the realm of object detection with its distinctive approach.
+Unlike traditional methods involving multiple stages, such as region proposals followed by classification, YOLO accomplishes detection in a single forward pass of the network.
+By dividing an input image into a grid and predicting multiple bounding boxes and class probabilities simultaneously for each grid cell, the YOLO algorithm offers both speed and accuracy.
+* "You Only Look Once," encapsulates its foundational idea: object detection should occur in a single forward pass through the neural network.
+This sharply contrasts with methods that separate object localization and classification into distinct stages.
+* YOLO's strategy divides an image into a grid, and for each grid cell, it predicts multiple bounding boxes and their associated class probabilities simultaneously.
+This unified framework drastically reduces computational overhead, making real-time detection feasible without sacrificing accuracy.
+* Compared to previous methods, YOLO's streamlined approach offers significant advantages.
+It reduces latency, making it apt for real-time applications, and its holistic view of the image ensures contextual understanding, reducing false positives.
+With YOLO's inception, the field witnessed a paradigm shift, emphasizing both efficiency and accuracy in object detection.

+# References

+[1].
+Mohammad Javad Shafiee, Brendan Chwyl, Francis Li, Alexander Wong, Fast YOLO: A Fast You Only Look Once System for Real-time Embedded Object Detection in Video
+[2].
+Y. Meng, “Agent-based reconfigurable architecture for real-time object tracking,” Journal of Real-Time Image Processing, vol. 4, no. 4, pp. 339–351, 2009.
+[3].
+C. Tomasi and T. Kanade, “Shape and motion from image streams under orthography: a factorization method,” International 10)Journal of Computer Vision, vol. 9, no. 2, pp. 137–154, 1992.
+[4].
+Joseph Redmon, Santosh Divvala, Ross Girshick, Ali Farhadi You Only Look Once: Unified, Real-Time Object Detection.
+[5].
+R. Zabih and J. Woodfill, “Non-parametric local transforms for computing visual correspondence,” in Computer Vision ECCV 94.
+Springer, 1994, pp. 151–158